 Alternatives 2 and 3 are both highly feasible.
-Excavation (for Alternatives 2 and 3) and mechanical separation (for Alternative 3) are straightforward.
+Excavation (for Alternatives 2 through 4) and mechanical separation (for Alternatives 3 and 4) are straightforward.
+Alternatives 3 and 4 will require additional staging time for subsequent soil processing compared to Alternative 2.
 The soil washing step in Alternative 4 is comparatively less feasible.
 It requires more steps than mechanical separation alone, including washing and separation of washed material from wastewater, and disposal of wastewater.